Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-Dually, in a globular cotheory $\C$, an arrow is said to be \emph{coalgebraic} if its opposite is algebraic in the globular theory $\op{\C}$, and a pair of arrows is called a \emph{coadmissible pair} if the opposite pair is admissible in $\op{\C}$.
+\end{defi} We also say that an arrow is algebraic or that a pair is admissible in a contravariant globular theory $\C$, to mean that it is the same in $\op\C$, and a lift for an admissible is a lift in the opposite category in $\op\C$.

-\paragraph{Cat-coherator.} We will introduce here the Batanin-Leinster cat-coherator, since it is the one we will be using for our type theory.
-For a more general definition of cat-coherators, as well as other examples, see \cite{maltsiniotis}.
+\paragraph{Cat-coherator.} We introduce here the Batanin-Leinster cat-coherator, which is the one we will be using for our type theory.
+For a more general definition of cat-coherators, as well as other examples, see~\cite{maltsiniotis}.
 For the rest of this paper, we will simply say cat-coherator to refer to the Batanin-Leinster cat-coherator.
 The cat-coherator $\COH_\infty$ is defined to be the colimit

-Where $\COH_n$ is given by induction on $n$.
-Define $E_n$ to be the set of all pairs of admissible arrows of $\COH_n$ that are not in $E_n'$ for any $n' < n$.
-Then we can define $\COH_{n+1}$ to be the universal globular extension of $\COH_n$ obtained by formally adding a lift for each pairs in $E_n$.
-In other words, for each globular extension $f : \COH_n \to \C$ such that the image by $f$ of all pairs of arrows in $E_n$ has a lift in $\C$, there is an essentially unique globular extension $\tilde{f}$, which makes the following triangle commute
+where the categories $\COH_n$ are defined by induction on $n$.
+Given $n\in\N$, define $E_n$ to be the set of all pairs of admissible arrows of $\COH_n$ that are not in $E_{n'}$ for any $n' < n$.
+Then we can define $\COH_{n+1}$ to be the universal globular extension of $\COH_n$ obtained by formally adding a lift for each pair in~$E_n$.
+In other words $\COH_{n+1}$ is the category such that, for each globular extension $f : \COH_n \to \C$ equipped with the choice of a lift in $\C$ for all the images by $f$ of the pairs of arrows in $E_{n}$, $\tilde{f}$ which makes the following triangle commute

+and for every pair of arrows in $E_{n}$, sending the chosen lift of the pair in $\COH_{n+1}$ to the chosen lift of its image in $\C$.